szaghi/FoBiS/README.md

         -target TARGET  Specify a target file [default: all programs found] -o O            Specify the output file name is used with -target switch [default: basename of target]
+        -mklib MKLIB    Build library instead of program (use with -target switch);
+                        usage: -mklib static or -mklib shared

 ### Compile all programs found